William A. Clark House: Interior

-The house rose nine stories, with Turkish baths below ground level, laundry rooms on the top floor and many Greek marble columns.
+The house rose nine stories, with Victorian Turkish baths below ground level, laundry rooms on the top floor and many Greek marble columns.
 There was a Numidian marble fireplace in the banquet room that measured 15 ft. across, with life-size figures of Diana and Neptune.
 The 121 rooms were filled with medieval tapestries and artwork.
 In the breakfast room, there were 170 carved panels, with no two being identical.

 On the second floor was a rotunda, 36 feet high, of Maryland marble with eight Bresche violet marble columns, used as the statuary room.
 The room opened onto a conservatory of solid brass and glass, 30 feet high and 22 feet wide.
 Across the rotunda was the marble-paneled main picture gallery, which was 95 ft. long and two stories high.
 An organ loft housed the largest chamber organ in America.
 The Murray M. Harris organ, designed by Arthur Scott Brook, had four manuals (keyboards) and pedalboard, 74 ranks and 71 speaking stops.